The abandoned palaces of Europe will take your breath away

 Gothic Revival palace, Dreżewo, Poland

 Following the fire, the estate was rebuilt in the neo-Gothic style popular in the 19th century, with a dramatic turret off the right wing.
-Inside, high ceilings, intricate moulding, and dramatically arched windows are suggestive of the home’s former grandeur.
+Inside, high ceilings, intricate moulding and dramatically arched windows are hints at the home’s former grandeur.

 While the plaster has been damaged by water and rot, that which remains suggests that many of the rooms were once grand with detailed cornices and woodwork.